The cost-effective, eco-friendly solution for secure and stylish outdoor environments

 The magic of LED bulbs

-Light Emitting Diodes (LEDs) are solid state bulbs that are even more efficient than even the new and efficient compact fluorescent (CFL) bulbs.
-Although LEDs are somewhat expensive, they use only about 20 percent of the energy consumed by common incandescent bulbs and they last 133 times longer, making them extremely cost-effective.
+Light Emitting Diodes (LEDs) are solid state bulbs that are the most efficient bulb on the market for homeowners, especially now that CFL bulbs have fallen out of favor.
+Although LEDs are somewhat expensive, the price keeps coming down to the point where all I have in my cupboard now are LED light bulbs.
+They use only about 20 percent of the energy consumed by common incandescent bulbs and they last 133 times longer, making them extremely cost-effective.
 Since most last between 50,000 and 100,000 hours each, when used in night-only light fixtures, these bulbs should keep going for approximately 20 years.

 They have other important benefits.
 Since they aren’t constructed with a filament like incandescent and CFLs, they’re very durable and difficult to break.
 Their solid state is what makes them nearly impervious to bangs and bumps.
 What’s more, they don’t heat up anywhere near as much as conventional bulbs.
 Incandescents produce nearly 85 British Thermal Units (Btus, a measure of energy) per hour, where LEDs produce on 3.4 Btu/hour.

-They’re small—about one-fourth of an inch each—making them ideal for small applications, like power-indicators on computers and small appliances, lighted buttons in remote controls, etc. But when combined in clusters of two to 36 bulbs for greater light intensity, they give off much brighter light.
+They’re petit—about one-fourth of an inch each—making them ideal for little spaces, like power-indicators on computers and appliances, lighted buttons in remote controls, etc. But when combined in clusters of two to 36 bulbs for greater light intensity, they give off much brighter light.

 Improved battery technology